lizhanmit/learning-notes/kafka-note/kafka-note.md

   - The broker will see one message at most (or zero if there was a true failure).
   - Consumers will see the messages that the broker received.
 If there was a failure, the consumer would never see that message.
   - Q: Why would someone be OK with losing a message?
 A: **Keeping the system performing and not waiting on acknowledgements might outweigh any gain from lost data.**
-- Exactly once: The message is delivered exactly once.
+- Exactly once (introduced in 0.11 release): The message is delivered exactly once.
 There is zero loss of any message.
   - If a message from a producer has a failure or is not acknowledged, the producer will resend the message.
   - The broker will only allow one message.
   - Consumers will only see the message once.

-The message log can be compacted in two ways:

-- Coarse-grained: Log compacted by time
-- Fine-grained: Log compacted by message
+When Kafka might not be the right fit:

+- When you only need a once monthly or even once yearly summary of aggregate data.
+- When you do not need an on-demand view, quick answer, or even the ability to reprocess data.
+- Especially when data is manageable to process at once as a batch.
+- When your main access pattern for data is mostly random lookup of data.
+- When you need exact ordering of messages in Kafka for the entire topic.
+- With larger messages, you start to see memory pressure increase.

 ---